-Is there any reason to get Verizon over Visible?
+Visible vs. Verizon: Which carrier should you get?

 - Unlimited talk and text

-- Unlimited LTE data
+- Unlimited LTE and 5G data

 - Unlimited hotspot (5Mbps)

-- Fewer phones
+- Fewer supported phones

 - No 3G or roaming access

-One of the strongest and most consistent networks available, Verizon Wireless continues to set the bar in wireless service.
-With some of the fastest speeds and a massive LTE network with 3G and roaming filling in many gaps, it's one of the best wireless experiences available.
+Verizon Wireless continues to set the bar in wireless service as one of the strongest networks available.
+With some of the fastest speeds and a massive LTE network, a growing 5G network, and 3G and roaming to fill in the gaps, it's one of the best wireless experiences available.

-- More coverage
+- Greater coverage

 - Faster speeds